eastoc/CascadeSORT/README.md

 # fruit counting
 This is the official implementation of the paper "Cascade-SORT: A Robust Fruit Counting Approach Using Multiple Features Cascade Matching".

-At present, we only support YOLO in Darknet format.
+At present, This code have beeen verified on MacOS 10.15.6.
 More functions will be added in future versions, to be continued...

 ## Dependencies
 - python 3.8